89211208/Frameworks/Tutorials/00_Back-end.md

 **IMPORTANT, SKIP STEPS 9-11 IF YOU ARE DOING THIS IN FAMNIT SERVER**

 9. Now as you can see, every time we make a modification in the server we have to stop node and run it again as in the step 6.
 Here is when the magic of Node start to happen.
-As  you might recall, Node.js allows you to install third party(modules, API, functions and more) thourgh package manager.
-In this case, we will install [nodemon](https://www.npmjs.com/package/nodemon) , a tool that automatically restarts the node application when changes in the directory and/or files are detected.
+As  you might recall, Node.js allows you to install third party (modules, API, functions and more) thourgh package manager.
+In this case, we will install [nodemon](https://www.npmjs.com/package/nodemon), a tool that automatically restarts the node application when changes in the directory and/or files are detected.
 Type this in the console/terminal application of your OS, be sure that you are in the root of your Directory.

 ```console
 npm install nodemon